SpyrosMouselinos/CV/README.md

 under different weather conditions and created a better Deep Learning boosted variant of the Graph Based A*(A star) algorithm.
-Managed to automatically create routes for over 100 ships at real-time, with the algorithm outperforming current solutions by 8-10%.<br>
+Managed to automatically create routes for over 100 ships at real-time, with the algorithm outperforming current competitor solutions by 8-10%.<br>

 -	AIS System Based - Fuel and Hull Fouling Estimation over Sparse Data.
 Used Time Series Deep Neural Networks and Feature Engineering based on Geolocation